lordmallam/Data-File-Format-Converter-cli/README.md

-# Trivago File Format Converter
+# Data File Format Converter

 A Command Line data file format converter.
 It accepts a data file, converts and saves in other file formats.